AMSAT-NA/PacSatFSKBoard/NOTES.md

 * The board draws a lot more power than it should.
 Something in the power section got messed up, it appears.

+## Board 8 - 3rd board I worked on

+* Applied all the board bring up changes.

+* It's working well, except for RF transmit power.

+* Added the 1nF capacitor between L35 and C112, so TX\_PA\_DRV cannot
+  be used on this board.

 # TODO

+Fix the processor part number.

+Move L27 down a bit to give it more space between the inductors around it.

 Change the part number for the MRAM chips.
 The ones on the boards now are 1.8V chips.
 Surprisingly, they work just fine, but we need to get